karthikraom/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 12 (2.9) - Interfaces and Politics.md

 People can design things to intentionally create a negative (designing bridges too low so that it's harder for poor people to go to a destination) or positive change (Facebook's _like_ button).

+- Artifacts may be inherently political (like solar or nuclear energy) OR
+- they are build to carry out certain political motives (like automating a factory to bust a union)

 ## Change By Happenstance

 While people could intentionally create a positive or negative design, this could happen unintentionally as well for positive (the bicycle giving women freedom to travel independently) and negative (internet access) cases.